Using the Point-to-Point Method for Fault Current Calcs

 How to Perform a Point-to-Point Fault Current Calculation (Step-by-Step)

 - Get Transformer Data and Calculate Initial AFC: Obtain the utility transformer kVA, secondary voltage, and percent impedance (%Z).
-Calculate the full load amps (FLA) and then the initial Bolted Fault Current at the transformer secondary terminals.
-For a 3-phase transformer: AFC = (kVA × 1000 / (Volts × 1.732)) / (%Z / 100).
+Calculate the secondary full‑load amperes and then the initial bolted-fault current at the transformer secondary using the three‑phase form: AFC = (kVA × 1000 / (Volts × 1.732)) / (%Z/100).
 This is your AFC at Point 1.

 Performing these calculations accurately is a high‑level skill.
 Master the calculations you’ll need for your contractor’s license exam.
 ExpertCE offers a range of online electrical courses designed to deepen your understanding of the NEC and complex topics like these.